-The communications plan outlined in the Design and Operations Report includes details on providing notifications to local residents, the Municipality of Chatham-Kent, First Nation and Aboriginal Communities as well as regulatory agencies.
+The communications plan outlined in the Design and Operations Report includes details on providing notifications to local residents, the Town of Lakeshore, County of Essex, First Nation and Aboriginal Communities as well as regulatory agencies.
 In addition, the communications plan includes details on receiving communications from the public and stakeholders, including a complaint response protocol.
-During the decommissioning of the Project, the communications plan will be used to inform stakeholders on activities being undertaken in the PSA.
-In addition, the communications plan will outline how stakeholders are able to contact North Kent Wind 1 and any firm(s) contracted to complete decommissioning activities, as well as the means by which communications will be logged, tracked and addressed.
+During the decommissioning of the Project the communications plan will be used to inform stakeholders on activities being undertaken in the Project area.
+In addition, the communications plan will outline how stakeholders are able to contact the Belle River Wind and any firm(s) contracted to complete decommissioning activities, as well as the means by which communications will be logged, tracked, and addressed.